Our Story

 A new chapter in the continuing Everett and Jones Barbeque story began in 1982 when the family bottled its “Everett and Jones Super Q” barbecue sauce.
 The sauce was sold in 12 ounce and half gallon sizes in Safeway, Lucky’s, Price Club, Macy’s and other food outlets throughout Northern California.
 Today, with a newly designed label Everett and Jones Barbeque "Super Q” sauce is sold at Whole Foods Markets, Safeway, Lucky's and over 300 retail food stores throughout California, nationally and in Europe.

 In October of 2007, while cooking food to take over to her best friend of forty eight years Cora "THE ANGEL," whose daughter Terrie had suddenly died four days earlier, Dorothy collapsed and died.
-Today, Dorothy's nine children are at the helm of the business, and many of her 29 grandchildren are moving into positions of leadership to see the business into the future.
-The stage had been set for four decades of growth and prosperity.
+Today, Dorothy's grandchildren are moving into positions of leadership to see the business into the future.
+The stage had been set for nearly five decades of growth and prosperity.
 Dorothy Turner Everett's vision and hard work had given her the means to provide for her growing family.
 Dorothy's legacy and dream will live on thanks to her family and you: the best customers ever!

 Dorothy Turner Everett said "I thought that I would never earn more than $2.00 dollars an hour.
 With nine children I always believed that God would make a way for us.
 I had a dream.
 I wanted to build something that my children could fall back on.
 He answered my prayers."

-In loving memory of our beloved mother and sisters Angie, Virginia, Katie and Dorothy.
+In loving memory of our beloved parents and sisters Angie, Virginia, Yolanda, Dorothy Jr and Mary.
 We miss you and you will be forever in our hearts.
 We are holding down the fort.

 All Rights Reserved